• Menu

 Staying in Meteora : hotels & accommodations

-Planning on spending the night in Meteora?
-Captain Ulysses recommends staying in the small town of Kalampaka or the village of Kastraki: more info here.
+To stay overnight at the Meteora, Captain Ulysses recommends setting down your bags in the small town of Kalampaka or the village of Kastraki:

 Opening hours & admission tickets